BitEscrow/escrow-sdk/README.md

 A brief description of the security model:

   * Each member joins the proposal using an anonymous credential.
-The involvement of a credential can be independently verified without revealing the owner.
+The involvement of a credential can be independently verified without revealing the owner to the agent.

   * Members decide the terms of the proposal, and all spending paths.
 The contract agent does not get involved until the proposal terms have already been finalized.

-  * Each member can optionally sign the proposal terms, if they wish to publicize their endorsement.
+  * Each member can optionally sign the proposal terms, if they wish to publicize their involvement.
 This does not reveal their credential in the proposal.

   * Funders ultimately decide on what transactions to sign and deliver to the agent.
 If there's a disagreement, funders can back out of a deposit.

   * The contract agent cannot link depositors to members, nor members to credentials.

-  * The contract agent can only settle on transactions   provided by funders.
+  * The contract agent can only settle via transactions provided by funders.

-  * All parites independently verify the progression of the contract, and the final settlement.
-If the platform settles without a valid proof, their reputation is burned.
+  * All parites independently verify the progression of the contract and final settlement.
+If an agent settles the contract without publicizing a valid proof, their reputation is burned.

 Some challenges with the current model:

-  * The platform has a limited opportunity to censor members of a contract by ignoring their witness statements.
+  * The agent has limited opportunity to censor members of a contract by ignoring their witness statements.
 In the short term, we plan to mitigate this using signed delivery receipts.
-In the long-term, we will support alternative platforms for delivery (such as nostr).
+In the long-term, we will support alternative platforms for publishing (such as nostr).

   * Even with the covenant restrictions, the burning of reputation may not be considered strong enough incentive.
-We are exploring additional options, such as staking collateral.
+We are exploring additional options, such as the agent staking collateral.

 In terms of security, speed, and simplicity, we believe this is the best non-custodial solution for providing programmable escrow contracts on Bitcoin.

 ## How to Use

-This readme will be an mixture of documentation and links to code examples.
-The full documentation is still a work in progress.

 Below is a step-by-step guide through the protocol.
-This guide also includes a live demo that you can run yourself.
-To view the demo, simply clone this repository, then run the following commands:
+This guide follows a live demo that you can run yourself.
+To run the demo, simply clone this repository, then run the following commands:

 ```sh
 npm install           # Install all package dependencies.